Download OpenFOAM-dev | Ubuntu

 Installation

-OpenFOAM-dev can be simply installed using the apt package management tool.
-The user will need to provide superuser password authentication when executing the following commands with sudo
+OpenFOAM-dev and ParaView can be simply installed using the apt package management tool.
+The user will need to provide superuser password authentication when executing the following commands with sudo.
+To simplify setting up the package repositories, the following instructions add the repositories both to install version releases, e.g. version 13, and to install OpenFOAM-dev.

 - Update the